 Having weak legs with poor balance can increase your chances of falling.
 Improve your Balance by practising more.

-Some Exercises Helps to Improve your Balance and Strength, Try exercising for improvement.
+Some Exercises Help to Improve Your Balance and Strength, Try exercising for improvement.

 2. Falling with less or without Injuries

 Wearing the Right Safety Gears

 If you want to Stay Safe and Prevent Injuries, We Strongly recommend wearing all the safety gears you need.

 Necessary Safety Gears are:

 - Padded Shorts

 Bailing is a technique in which if you have a suspected feeling that you are going to fall, you can bail out of the trick to avoid getting severely injured.
 Unfortunately bailing is not going to be easy to learn for a beginner, but it is good to know about them and maybe give them a try.